London Borough of Merton: Ethnicity

-Features of interest
+Sport

 Wimbledon tennis tournament

-Each year The Championships, Wimbledon, better known as simply Wimbledon, one of the four tennis Grand Slam tournaments (along with the US, French and Australian Opens) is held at the All England Lawn Tennis and Croquet Club in Church Road Wimbledon.
-The event takes place over a fortnight at the end of June and beginning of July and is the largest annual sporting event to take place in the United Kingdom with over 200,000 visitors during the Wimbledon fortnight.
+Each year The Championships, Wimbledon, better known simply as Wimbledon, is held at the All England Lawn Tennis and Croquet Club in Church Road Wimbledon.
+It is one of the four tennis Grand Slam tournaments (along with the US, French and Australian Opens) and takes place over a fortnight at the end of June and beginning of July.
+It is the largest annual sporting event to take place in the United Kingdom, with over 200,000 visitors during the Wimbledon fortnight.